CyberT33N/extjs-cheat-sheet/README.md

 <br><br>

 ## View
+- A View is any type of component that is visually represented.
+For instance, grids, trees and panels are all considered Views.
 - The user interacts with Views, which display data held in Models.
 - You can easily say stuff that will get rendered.